 Grant revenue is derived from cost-reimbursable federal, state grants and foundations, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the College has incurred expenditures in compliance with specific grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as refundable grant advances in deferred revenue in the Statements of Financial Position.
-The College had refundable grant advances of \$618,905 for the year ended June 30, 2020.
-For the year ended June 30, 2019 the College had no refundable grant advances.
-At June 30, 2020 and 2019 the College had conditional grant awards remaining of \$1,033,401 and \$385,826, respectively.
+The College had refundable grant advances of \$374,378 and \$618,905 for the years ended June 30, 2021 and 2020, respectively.
+At June 30, 2021 and 2020 the College had conditional grant awards remaining of \$3,568,997 and \$1,033,401, respectively.
 These awards are conditional upon incurring allowable expenditures under the grants.
 Grant revenue is classified as income without donor restrictions unless the use of the income is limited by donor restrictions.

 Auxiliary Enterprises: The College's auxiliary enterprises exist primarily to furnish goods and services to students, faculty, and staff.
 Managed as essentially self-supporting activities, the College's auxiliary enterprises consist of residence halls, dining facilities, and the bookstore.
 Payments for housing and dining services are due prior to the start of the academic term.
 Performance obligations are delivered over the academic terms, consequently associated revenues are earned and recognized over the course of each term as services are delivered.
-Services performed under these contracts are considered a single performance obligation in accordance with ASC Topic 606, as such services are regarded as a bundled series of distinct goods and services with the same timing and pattern of transfer to the resident.
+Services performed under these contracts are considered a single performance obligation in accordance with Accounting Standards Codification (ASC) Topic 606 as issued by the Financial Accounting Standards Board (FASB), as such services are regarded as a bundled series of distinct goods and services with the same timing and pattern of transfer to the resident.
 Revenues from the College's auxiliary enterprises are recognized for these contracts over time as the performance obligation is satisfied by transferring control of the goods and services to the resident.
 Sales revenue from the bookstore is recognized at a point in time at delivery of the goods and is not material to the financial statements.